github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ---
-title: Basic writing and formatting syntax
+title: Check IT OUT MIKE!!!
 intro: Create sophisticated formatting for your prose and code on GitHub with simple syntax.
 redirect_from:
   - /articles/basic-writing-and-formatting-syntax